sviperll/argo/README.md

 ### General design guidelines ###

 Tooling and libraries proved to be critical components of practical language success.
-Tooling and libraries needs language stability.
-Java is a prime example of highly developed ecosystem.
+Tooling and libraries need language stability.
+Java is prime example of highly developed ecosystem.
 And it's firmly based on promise of backward compatibility and gradual changes.

 Good language should be simple and minimalistic.
 Language shouldn't have features that can be removed.